TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 - Why are indices wrong in shop?
 	- Though perhaps it's for the better?

+- Leave the project selector final touches for later
+	- Sorting
+	- Filtering
+	- Create new arena window
+		- We'll only really know what to put in there once we have the editor done

+- Makes sense to keep arenas outside of content/official
+	- since we might want to have arena-specific files that won't be intended to be used for custom maps
+		- like warmup themes.
+Not that it will be disallowed but it will encourage own creations

 - Well.. it's a pain but we'll still somehow need to order entities within an order
 	- Unless we spam with these flavours like crazy
 	- Well what if we want to have the same decor in both background and foreground?
 Makes little sense to make another prefab for this, better just auto-generate two different flavours